Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 :::commentBlock
 The solution I will create here is not identical to the original.
 This is mostly because of time constraints (I only spent like one evening on it) and because I have to download every used asset manually.
-For this reason I only support modern versions of Chrome, don't support web embeds like Twitter and probly breaks in other ways too.
+For this reason I only support modern versions of Chrome, don't support web embeds like Twitter and probably breaks in other ways too.
 :::

 :::commentBlock
 One last note:
-After creating the reimplementation and before writing this blogpost I've gotten in contact with [Golo Roden][tw-golo] (founder and CTO of "the native web") so I don't get anything fundamentally wrong and I also believe that this should be common courtesy.
+After creating the reimplementation and before writing this blog post I've gotten in contact with [Golo Roden][tw-golo] (founder and CTO of "the native web") so I don't get anything fundamentally wrong and I also believe that this should be common courtesy.
 This doesn't mean that Golo had a direct say on the content of this post.
 :::